Notice to Boaters

 Ross Lake is a reservoir with changing water levels.
 The lake is generally at full pool from July - September.
 Docks are not usable at low water levels.
-For an elevational chart that shows when docks and ramps are usable, check out the Ross Lake Elevations for Dock Use handout (pdf 112K).
+See the table below for an elevational chart that shows when docks and ramps are usable.

 Even in summer, the water temperature in Ross Lake seldom gets above 50°F (10°C).
 Falling in the lake or getting caught in a sudden storm can rapidly bring on hypothermia, the lowering of body temperature to a point at which the body can not maintain its own heat.
 Always carry raingear and extra food, and be prepared to make an emergency camp or for sudden weather changes.

 Commerical ServicesRoss Lake Resort is open June-October and is the only lodging facility on Ross Lake.
 There is no direct road access to the resort--hike or boat in only.
 The resort rents paddle and motor boats, and operates a water taxi service to all major trailheads and camps along the lake.
 The resort also provides portage service between Ross and Diablo Lakes.
 Contact the resort directly for information on these services.